Skip to main content

 [CreateAssetMenu(fileName = "New Armor", menuName = "Armor Data")]

-class Armor : ScriptableObject
+public class Armor : ScriptableObject

 {